Should Your Baby Self-Wean Before 1 Year of Age?

 Every article that we publish, confirms to stringent guidelines & involves several levels of reviews, both from our Editorial team & Experts.
 We welcome your suggestions in making this platform more useful for all our users.
 Write in to us at firstname.lastname@example.org

 Breast milk is the most nourishing food for your baby during the first one year of her life.
 Most doctors recommend exclusive breastfeeding for up to six months of a baby’s life.
 Breast milk contains all the nutrition an infant needs for healthy growth and development.
-Once babies start consuming liquids other than breast milk and eating solids, they start reducing their breast milk intake automatically.
-Read on to know more about this ‘self-weaning.’
+Once babies start consuming liquids other than breast milk and eating solids, they automatically start reducing their breast milk intake.
+Read on to know more about ‘self-weaning.’

 What is Self-Weaning?

 Self-weaning is when a baby, over a year old, gradually reduces her intake of breast milk and finally stops nursing altogether.
 This happens because the baby starts getting more nutrition from foods other than breast milk, once she starts solids.
 This means she will nurse less regularly and eventually stop nursing.

 However, sometimes babies below one year of age may go through a phase where they temporarily reduce their breast milk intake.
 This is not a sign of self-weaning, although it may appear to be so.
 This could be due to her interest in exploring the surrounding environment or even frustration due to a decrease in your breast milk supply.
 In such a case, see a specialist to determine why your baby is not feeding properly, and how to remedy this.

 What Are the Signs of a Baby Self- weaning?

 Here are some signs of a baby self-weaning from breastfeeding:

 If a baby over one year of age is becoming more and more disinterested in nursing and reduces the number of feeds she has despite minimal distractions, it means she is self-weaning.
 If your milk supply is normal but the baby still refuses feedings, it indicates that she is trying to self-wean.